Jakemcp97/pp4-gamer-frontier-blog/README.md

 - SQL - Postgres

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families:
 - Font Awesome - to add icons to the social links in the footer element.
 - GitPod - to create my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Balsamiq - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.
-- Favicon - to provide the code & image for the icon in the tab bar.
-- Adobe Photoshop - for photo editing
+- google images - for photo collection
 - Django
 - Bootstrap
-- DrawSQL

 ### Installed Packages:
 - 'django<4' gunicorn